hasibhassan/vision/README.md

   <a href="https://master.d2ad3ugmq3rllx.amplifyapp.com"><img src="https://img.shields.io/badge/Demo-online-brightgreen"></a>
 </p>

 Vision is a cryptocurrency dashboard built with React and hosted on AWS using S3 and CloudFront.
-The backend consists of API Gateway, AWS Lambda, and DynamoDB.
+The backend consists of API Gateway, Amazon Cognito, AWS Lambda, and DynamoDB.

 This project's aim is to let users view live and historical prices of cryptocurrencies and trending news about crypto and blockchain technologies.
 Users can also create an account to like and save their favorite cryptocurrencies and news articles which they can access from anywhere.